Today we had a great Social Media Meetup with a bunch of awesome attendees! Thanks to all who came.

 - Las Vegas SEO Meetup: Don’t forget we also run the Las Vegas SEO Meetup every first Tuesday at 12:00, and there’s free pizza to boot!
-Definitely a must for anyone wanting to increase their rankings in Google. [tweet this]
+A must for anyone wanting to increase their rankings in Google. [tweet this]

-- WP in Session: For anyone already using WordPress on their website, we’re teaching a seminar on how to use your WordPress website. [tweet this]
+- WP in Session: For anyone already using WordPress on their website, we’re teaching a seminar on how to use your WordPress site. [tweet this]

 - Facebook vs. YouTube: We launched a video yesterday.
 Put the video on Facebook and YouTube separately, and the video on Facebook received 1,700 likes in 24 hours, where the YouTube video only received 80.
 Do I sense an impending doom to YouTube videos?
 Time will tell. [tweet this]